pmarcum/BibMan/README.md

 If you hit the "Copy" button that appears when you follow the above link, a copy of the spreadsheet will appear on the "Shared With Me" folder in your Google Drive.
 That copy, which will include the attached script that makes BibMan work, is yours to use for building your personal reference library.
 Ideally, you would move the file down into a folder designated for BibMan activities.
 In that same folder is where BibMan will generate a .bib file with entries corresponding to the successfully-processed entries in the BibMan spreadsheet.

 ~~The script should be ready to start accepting new references in order to build your library, right out of the box.
 You may have to "accept permissions" when you try running "LIBRARY FUNCTIONS -> UPDATE LIBRARY" the first time.
-More specifically, to get through the authorizations (a one-time only task):
+More specifically, to get through the authorizations (a one-time only task):~~
+BibMan functions are now implemented through buttons that clearly indicate their functionality, instead of the drop-down menu, which are:  (1) updating the library, (2) displaying the Pdf file, and (3) searching for tagged items within the library.

 "Authorization Required" --> click on the GREEN "Continue" "Choose an account" --> select the Google Account / email that you wish to use by clicking on it.